MASantos/DragonCompSci/Test-T3-2-G12-sol.md

      **Answer**: $Q_n\,=\,2\,Q_n\,-\,Q_n\,=\,1\,-\,\frac{1}{2^n}$.
 Whence, as it is always that $(1/2)^n\,>\,0$, and therefore $1-1/2^n<1$, we conclude that it will always be $Q_n\,<\,1\quad\Box$
-2. (40% KTC) The gist of the **insertion sort**  algorithm consists in building a sorted list of number by inserting each of them one by one in the right position.
+2. (40% KTC) The gist of the **insertion sort**  algorithm consists in building a sorted list of numbers by inserting each of them one by one in the right position.
    Say, the list of numbers $R_1,\,R_2,\,R_3,\,\dots \,R_n\,R_{n+1}$ is such that the first $n$ of them are already sorted.
 How can we sort the full list?

        1. Sketch a reasoning of how to sort the full list using PMI and proving it is correct.